 Community Wildfire Defense Grant Program

-The Community Wildfire Defense Program (CWDG) is a grant program intended to help at-risk local communities and Tribes plan for and reduce wildfire risk.
+Community Wildfire Defense Grants (CWDG) help communities and Tribes plan for and reduce wildfire risk and implement the National Cohesive Wildland Fire Management Strategy.

 Are low income or,

-Have been impacted by a severe disaster that affects the risk of wildfire.
+Have been impacted by a severe disaster within the previous 10 years which increased wildfire risk and/or hazard.

 Develop and revise Community Wildfire Protection Plans